US Government Offering Americans No-Fee COVID-19 Tests Again … While Supplies Last

 Things to Keep in Mind

 If you have already used all four tests, you may not be able to order more through the government program immediately.
-However, you could consider other options for free testing, such as community health centers, local pharmacies, or your healthcare provider, which might also offer testing at no cost depending on your insurance or community resources.
+However, you could consider other options for no-fee testing, such as community health centers, local pharmacies, or your healthcare provider, which might also offer testing at no fees depending on your insurance or community resources.

 Contributor